Retrofit Strategy: A Whole-House Way of Thinking

 Insulation without ventilation can increase moisture risk.
 Window replacement can alter airflow and air quality.
 Installing a heat pump before reducing heat loss can lead to higher running costs and uneven comfort.
 Solar generation does not reduce demand if the building fabric remains inefficient.

 Each decision can make sense on its own.
-Problems arise when they are not tested together.
+Problems can arise when they are not considered together.

 Retrofit thinking focuses on sequence and interaction.
 Rather than asking what to add next, it asks what the building needs first in order to perform predictably and remain healthy over time.